 Stress isn’t just suffered by adults

 Children also suffer, particularly those taking exams.
-Exercise can be equally beneficial for teenagers in reducing stress and to improve focus when needed.
-We asked Caroline Cavanagh the Anxiety Expert and who specialises in working with teenagers for her thoughts on this.
+Exercise can be equally beneficial for teenagers in reducing stress and improving focus when needed.
+We asked Caroline Cavanagh, the Anxiety Expert, who specialises in working with teenagers, for her thoughts on this.

 Getting teens away from their Xboxes and gizmos to exercise can be stressful in itself!
-Teenage girls are also well known for dropping sport once they start secondary school.
+Teenage girls are also well known for dropping sports once they start secondary school.
 But there is a way to get them exercising that is not perceived as exercise…..dance!
-A quick bop around the kitchen or family game of Just Dance releases those same endorphins.
-Music also has a big neurological impact that can reduce stress too – yet another win win!
+A quick bop around the kitchen or a family game of Just Dance releases those same endorphins.
+Music also has a significant neurological impact that can reduce stress too – yet another win-win!

-Make time for sport in your life, for a better life and if you are worried about an old injury or a new one impacting your exercise routine then please get in touch.
-At Sarum Physio we treat you as an individual with personalised treatment plans.
+Make time for sports in your life for a better life.
+If you’re worried about an old injury or a new one impacting your exercise routine, please get in touch.
+At Sarum Physio, we treat you as an individual with personalised treatment plans.
 Give us a call today on 01722 415 055.